johnbillion/wp-crontrol/readme.md

 ### Why can't I delete some cron events?

 The WordPress core software uses cron events for some of its functionality and removing these events is not possible because WordPress would immediately reschedule them if you did delete them.
 For this reason, WP Crontrol doesn't let you delete these persistent events from WordPress core in the first place.

+If you don't want these events to run, you can "Pause" them instead.

+### What happens when I pause an event?

+Pausing an event will disable all actions attached to the event's hook.
+The event itself will remain in place and will run according to its schedule, but all actions attached to its hook will be disabled.
+This renders the event inoperative but keeps it scheduled so as to remain fully compatible with plugins which automatically schedule events when they're missing.

+As pausing an event actually pauses its hook, all events that use the same hook will be paused or resumed when pausing and resuming an event.
+This is much more useful and reliable than pausing individual events separately.

+### What happens when I resume an event?

+Resuming an event re-enables all actions attached to the event's hook.
+All events that use the same hook will be resumed.

 ### What does it mean when "None" is shown for the Action of a cron event?